Patience Activities

 Place a marshmallow or several small candies such as M&Ms or a seasonal treat on each student’s desk.
 Explain that they can eat these whenever they want to but if they wait until after lunch they will get twice as much.
 Discuss the concept of delayed gratification and waiting for good things to happen.

-To process the activity, ask these or similar questions:
+To process this activity, ask these questions:

 Momma Birds have much patience when it comes to sitting on her eggs to hatch them.
 Many go for long periods of time without food and water while they wait for the baby birds to hatch.